 Equity Index Derivatives

-On the TASE, options and futures are traded on the TA-35 index.
+On TASE, options and futures are traded on select Equity Indices, among them the TA-35 index.
 These derivatives provide investors with tools to hedge against fluctuations in the TA-35 index.

 The options on the TA-35 index are the flagship product in the TASE derivatives market and are considered successful not only in local terms but also in international terms.